Pakobbix/JDownloader-Autoenc-rename/README.md

 Linux scripts to automatically encode to HEVC and special audio codecs (eac3 & dts) to AC3 and rename via FileBot.

+# Experimental!
+Only tested with german and english !!

 # Requirements

 I try to use as few external programs as possible, so that everyone can use them regardless of hardware.
 But there are still some tools you'll need: